Boffeli focused on team amid dominant season

 Proving them wrong

-Despite entering last year's postseason averaging 17.7 points and 11.0 rebounds per game, Boffeli was flying somewhat under the radar when it came to recruiting, an offer from Division-II Truman State the only one on the table.
+Despite entering last year's postseason averaging 17.7 points and 11.0 rebounds per game, Boffeli was flying somewhat under the radar when it came to recruiting, with only an offer from Division II Truman State on the table.

 Boffeli admitted there was some frustration but had plenty of people in her corner keeping her focused on the long term outcome.